ateijelo/atrender/README.md

  * ATRender was designed to be able to resume an interrupted generation process.
 It will skip already generated tiles.

  * It checks for duplicate tiles during generation and does not store them.
 It uses an indirection layer to share actual image data between equivalent tiles.
-In directories this means symbolic links; in .mbtiles files it uses a SQL view.
+In directories this means symbolic links; in .mbtiles files it follows MapBox's steps and uses a SQL view.

 ### License

-ATRender is licensed under the GNU General Public License
+ATRender is licensed under the GNU General Public License version 3 or later.